PLM, ERP, CRM, PIM … Oh My! Demystifying Retail Software Terminology

 Enterprise resource planning software helps you gather, manage, monitor and report all the data necessary for successful product lifecycle management.
 ERP software manages your company's financials, supply chain, operations, commerce, reporting, manufacturing, and human resource activities.
 ERP solutions connect the steps in a product’s life cycle in one system for your entire organization.
 Think of your ERP solution as the wizard behind the curtain of your entire retail software suite.

-PLM solution providers are hyper focused on managing product data and communicating throughout the product life cycle.
-PLM creates a microcosmic lens through which to view, audit, and share product details.
+PLM and PIM solution providers are hyper focused on managing product data and communicating throughout the product life cycle.
+PLM and PIM create a microcosmic lens through which to view, audit, and share product details.
 Your ERP solution, on the other hand, is the best software for tying your entire tech suite together on a macro level.
 The right enterprise resource planning solution will give you real-time visibility into your company’s operational and financial performance.

-The first two solutions we covered were focused on how to manage your entire organization (ERP), and how to manage inventory and communication (PLM).
+The first three solutions we covered were focused on how to manage inventory and communication (PLM), how to manage massive loads of data (PIM), and how to manage your entire organization (ERP).
 Our next solution is focused on how retailers manage customer relationships.
-That’s what CRM stands for: customer relationship management.
+That’s what CRM stands for: Customer Relationship Management.
 CRM systems are focused on two core features: 1) managing customers and 2) managing potential customers, or leads.
 91% of retailers with ten employees or more use a CRM system.

 Now let’s talk ROI